 This dynasty would be the last in Vietnam and would rule for 143 years.
 The city of Hue would be the capital and there was a reason they choose Hue as their base.
 Supposedly the river and mountains that surround Hue looked like snakes and lions, well at least it did according to the geomancers.
 It would be the perfect location to recreate a version of the Forbidden City of Beijing.

 With that become the process of building the enormous complex envisioned.
-A 10 kilometer moat was dug on the outside with each 2 kilometer long and 6 meter high wall enclosing the square fortress we call the Imperial City of Hue.
+A 10-kilometer moat was dug on the outside with each 2 kilometers long and 6-meter high wall enclosing the square fortress we call the Imperial City of Hue.